We accomplish our mission for local worshiping communities in the Christian Reformed Church in North America by

 Avoiding duplication: Focus on topics that a denomination is well-positioned to address and create awareness and access to other key resources.

 Team identity: When people think of CRCNA work on worship and proclamation, we desire that they would think not merely of an “office” or “person” but of a team that includes people from multiple regions, ethnicities, congregations, and agencies.
-A primary function for Worship Ministries should be to gather, nurture, and sustain a realistic and effectively networked team.
+A primary function for our team should be to gather, nurture, and sustain a realistic and effectively networked team.